anandantony/periskope-fs-interview/README.md

 ```

 Usage highlights

 - Browse groups and filter by phone number via the top selector
 - Server-side pagination keeps UI responsive for large datasets
 - Seed scripts provide both small and large datasets for testing

 Deployment (Vercel)
+> Use the deploy button at the top to get started quickly

 1. Push the repository to GitHub
 2. Connect the repo in Vercel
 3. Configure environment variables in the Vercel dashboard (`NEXT_PUBLIC_SUPABASE_URL`, `NEXT_PUBLIC_SUPABASE_ANON_KEY`, `SUPABASE_SERVICE_ROLE_KEY`)
 4. Deploy — Vercel will automatically build the Next.js app

 Developer notes

 - The Supabase client is in `lib/supabase.ts` and the UI uses `useWhatsAppGroups` hook for paginated queries
 - Seed scripts use `dotenv` for local env values when run from your machine
 - The `TopNav` component fetches phone numbers from `phone_numbers` and provides an "All phone numbers" option